-- (1) Although the map carries the standard disclaimer that the representation of a road or footpath is no evidence of a right of way, it remains the case that this map was produced for sale to the travelling and cycling public, and the roads were revised by the Cyclists' Touring Club.
-It seems likely that the disclaimer is to avoid the publishers from finding themselves in the midst of legal action, and that their true beliefs come from the fact that the CTC assessed the roads as suitable or 'inferior'.
-In addition, the application route was shown as this 'inferior' road rather than as a footpath or bridleway, and cyclists at the time of publication (1903) had no right to use bridleways, having been declared to be carriages by s.85 Local Government Act 1888, so it is appropriate that at least a little weight be given to this document as evidence of vehicular status. - (2) The PINS Consistency Guidelines suggest that little weight can be given to this source, However, in Commission for New Towns and Another v J. J. Gallagher Ltd [2002] EWHC 2668 (Ch), the judge stated at para 108: - "Bartholomew's Map of England, 1901 and 1911 editions, has three categories of coloured roads.
-They are "first class roads", "secondary roads (good)", and "indifferent roads (passable)".
-There are two other categories, namely uncoloured roads and "footpaths & bridlepaths".
+- a.
+Date.
+Bartholomew's sheet 19 Cambridge, Huntingdon was published in 1902. - b.
+Relevance.
+The map was made for sale to the public, particularly for tourists and cyclists, and so is unlikely to show routes that the public could not use.
+It has a key in which different types of route are distinguished. - c.
+Archive.
+The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131068. - d.
+Meaning.
+The application route is shown as an 'inferior' road.
+That is, according to the key, a road which 'is not to be recommended to cyclists'. - e.
+Assessment. - (1) Although the map carries the standard disclaimer that the representation of a road or footpath is not evidence of a right of way, it remains the case that this map was produced for sale to the travelling and cycling public, and the roads were revised by the Cyclists' Touring Club.
+It seems likely that the disclaimer it to avoid the publishers from finding themselves in the midst of legal action, and that their true beliefs come from the fact that the CTC assessed the roads as suitable or 'inferior'.
+In addition, the application route was shown as this 'inferior' road rather than as a footpath or bridleway, and cyclists at the time of publication (1903) had no right to use bridleways, having been declared to be carriages by s.85 Local Government Act 1888, so it is appropriate that at least a little weight be given to this document as evidence of vehicular status. - (2) The PNS Consistency Guidelines suggest that little weight can be given to this source.
+However, in Commission for New Towns and Another v J. J. Gallagher Ltd [2002] EWCH 2668 (Ch), the judge stated at para 108:

+Bartholomew's Map of England, 1901 and 1911 editions, has three categories of coloured roads.
+They are 'first class roads', 'secondary roads (good)', and 'indifferent roads (passable)'.
+There are two other categories, namely uncoloured roads and 'footpaths & bridlepaths'.
 Beoley Lane is marked in each of the two editions as uncoloured road.
-The legend to each of the Bartholomew maps states that "the uncoloured roads are inferior and not to be recommended to cyclists".
+The legend to each of the Bartholomew maps states that 'the uncoloured roads are inferior and not to be recommended to cyclists'.
 The implication of the demarcation of Beoley Lane on these maps appears to me to be that they are public carriageways.
-First, each of the other four categories is a public highway.
+First, each of the other four categorised is a public highway.
 Secondly, in a somewhat paradoxical way, the indication in the description of the uncoloured road is that they can lawfully be used by cyclists, which, as at 1901 and 1911, would have meant that they were public carriageways.
-However, it is important to mention that there is a note to the effect that "the representation of a road or footpath is not evidence of the existence of a right of way".
-I do not consider that that means that one can cast aside what one could otherwise glean from Bartholomew as being of assistance, but the disclaimer underlines the fact that one cannot place much weight on Bartholomew's Maps, or indeed on any map which does not have the positive function of identifying public carriageways." - (3) The conclusion is that at least some weight must be given to this source.
+However, it is important to mention that there is a note to the effect that 'the representation of a road or footpath is not evidence of the existence of a right of way'.
+I do not consider that that means that one can cast aside what one could otherwise glean from Bartholomew as being of assistance, but the disclaimer underlines the fact that one cannot place much weight on Bartholomew's Maps, or indeed on any map which does not have the positive function of identifying public carriageways.

+The conclusion is that at least some weight must be given to this source.